[MP3] The North Country: “The Cross We Bear”

 MNDR @ 9:30 Club

 Ever since I read about – and got hooked on – electropop-IDM sensation MNDR (Amanda Warner) on Sheena Beaston’s blog, it seemed that well-earned hype has grown exponentially.
 MNDR is everywhere: magazines, radio, blogs, Facebook advertisements, Mark Ronson’s infectious “Bang Bang Bang,” and now on tour with Chromeo.
-Maybe it was all the hype or maybe it was my love for everything she’s written with behind the scenes bandmate Peter Wade, but I had high expectations for MNDR’s sold out 9:30 Club debut on Saturday night.
+Maybe it was all the hype or… Continue reading MNDR @ 9:30 Club

 [Abby’s Road] Promise me you’ll never forget me…